LinhHMDinh/Multi-touch-attribution-models/README.md

 # Multi-touch Attribution Models

+## DATA SIMULATION
+**Session data**
+- Visitor ID (or FullVisitorID as in Google Analytics) is assigned to each new user when they arrive at the website for the first time.
+- Visit Start Time is the date and time that a user visits the website
+- NAW (the abbreviation for Naam-Adres-Woonplaats which is Name-Address-City in English) is a high-involvement conversion
+- SOFT is a low-involvement conversion
+- Channel Group is one of the following:
+> * Organic Search (OS): A visitor search for general keywords in a search engine and clicks on the webpage with no Ad sign.
+This webpage is ranked based on the relevance of the keywords.
+>
+> * Branded Paid Search (BPS): A visitor search for brand-relevant keywords in a search engine and clicks on the webpage with the Ad sign.
+>
+> * Generic Paid Search (GPS): A visitor search for general keywords in a search engine and clicks the on the webpage with the Ad sign.
+>
+> * Direct: When a visitor accesses the website by typing the website address in the web browser, or by bookmarking the website.
+>
+> * Display: By clicking banner advertisements on external websites, a visitor arrives at the advertiser's website
+>
+> * Emai: A visitor reaches the website by clicking an email sent to them since they agree to receive emails like newsletters from the advertiser.
+>
+> * Social: When a visitor comes from social media platforms which are employed by the advertiser to attract users from the platforms like Facebook, Twitter.
+>
+> * Referral:Clicks from external websites like pricecomparing websites.
+>
+> * Other: Other marketing forms that don't belong to the above types.

+**Journey data**
+- Visitor ID
+- Path number
+- Conversion (NAW / SOFT / TOTAL)
+- Journey

+**Here is an example of how session data can be translated to journey data**

 ## METHODOLOGY
 ### 1. Heuristic models
  - **First Touch Attribution (FTA)** appoints all the credits of a conversion to the first channel of a customer journey.